-Fifth District Park - Picnic Pavilion
+- Fifth District Park Picnic Pavilion

-Dorsey Park - Picnic Pavilion
+- Dorsey Park Picnic Pavilion

-George B Cecil Park - Picnic Pavilion
+- George B Cecil Park Picnic Pavilion

-Alcohol permit fee for Picnic Pavilions - \$150.00
+- Alcohol permit fee for Picnic Pavilions \$100.00

-The following facilities are designated as alcohol free areas:
+The following facilities are designated as alcohol-free areas:

-Cardinal Gibbons Park
+Cardinal Gibbons Park Laurel Ridge Park Chaptico Park Myrtle Point Park

-Chaptico Park

-Elms Beach Park
+Elms Beach Park Nicolet Park

-John Baggett Park
+John Baggett Park Seventh District Park

-John G. Lancaster Park
+John G. Lancaster Park Snow Hill Park

-Chancellor's Run Regional Park (except

-by permit inside buildings)

-Laurel Ridge Park Myrtle Point Park Nicolet Park Seventh District Park Snow Hill Park Wicomico Shores Park
+Wicomico Shores Park

-Other Recreation and Parks areas may be designated for special events as determined appropriate by Recreation and Parks Board on a case by case basis; this authorization may be delegated to the Director of Recreation and Parks.
+Other Recreation and Parks areas may be designated for special events as determined appropriate by Recreation and Parks Board on a case-by-case basis; this authorization may be delegated to the Director of Recreation and Parks.

+Restricted Usage
-Restricted Usage: For picnic pavilions, consumption shall be restricted to the pavilion and designated area.
-For each location, a map will be issued with the permit depicting the specific area where consumption is authorized.

-For the Chancellor's Run Regional Park, consumption shall be restricted to interior spaces within the Activity Center when rented for banquets, wedding receptions, etc.
+- For picnic pavilions, consumption shall be restricted to the pavilion and designated area. - For the Chancellor's Run Regional Park, consumption shall be restricted to interior spaces within the Activity Center when reserved for banquets, wedding receptions, etc.

-Permits for consumption of alcohol at designated areas shall not be approved if it is determined by the Recreation and Parks Director that use shall conflict with youth sports, games, walking trails, or activities which have been previously scheduled.

-Groups or organizations desiring to sell alcohol in county parks must first be approved by the Recreation & Parks Board and obtain a permit for consumption from Recreation and Parks, and then obtain a special license for sale from the Alcohol Beverage Board 301-475-4200.

-A copy of the license must then be provided to Recreation and Parks main office.
-The license must also be prominently displayed on site during sales.

-If alcohol is sold in a park it shall be dispensed in plastic cups; absolutely no glass containers or cans shall be allowed in the sale of alcoholic beverages.

-Sale of alcohol shall only be considered for one or two-day events and only with authorization from the Alcohol Beverage Board (301-475-4200).
-Sale shall not be considered for ongoing, regularly scheduled programs or activities.

-Appropriate signage is prominently displayed in all parks indicating that it is unlawful to consume alcohol except by permit.

-It is the responsibility of Recreation and Parks to supervise and monitor the activities and functions in the parks.

-Recreation and Parks shall encourage local and state law enforcement agencies to strictly enforce state laws and local ordinances regarding disorderly intoxication, operation of vehicles and watercraft, and the possession and consumption of alcohol in county parks.

-Title: Athletic Field Permits & Court Reservations Policies and Procedures
+Permits

+- Permits for consumption of alcohol at designated areas shall not be approved if it is determined by the Recreation and Parks Director that use shall conflict with youth sports, games, walking trails, or activities which have been previously scheduled. - Groups or organizations desiring to sell alcohol in county parks must first be approved by the Recreation & Parks Board and obtain a permit for consumption from Recreation and Parks, and then obtain a special license for sale from the Alcohol Beverage Board 301-475-4200. - A copy of the license must then be provided to Recreation and Parks main office.
+The license must also be prominently displayed on site during sales. - If alcohol is sold in a park, it shall be dispensed in plastic cups; absolutely no glass containers or cans shall be allowed in the sale of alcoholic beverages. - Sale of alcohol shall only be considered for one or two-day events and only with authorization from the Alcohol Beverage Board (301-475-4200).
+Sale shall not be considered for ongoing, regularly scheduled programs or activities. - Appropriate signage is prominently displayed in all parks indicating that it is unlawful to consume alcohol except by permit. - It is the responsibility of Recreation and Parks to supervise and monitor the activities and functions in the parks. - Recreation and Parks shall encourage local and state law enforcement agencies to strictly enforce state laws and local ordinances regarding disorderly intoxication, operation of vehicles and watercraft, and the possession and consumption of alcohol in county parks.

+St. Mary's County

+777

+RECREATION

+&PARKS

-Policy No. P3
+Policy Policy No. Affect & Type Approval Date

-AFFECTS: General Public
+Athletic Field Permits and Р3 General Public 1/15/2020

-Amendment Date: 3/13/2021, 1/2/2025
+Court Reservations 13 Public 1/13/2020

+Raymond E. Biy Amended:

+Kayınonu E. Div 3/13/2021

+1/02/2025

+5/21/2025